muratkeremozcan/cctdd/ch01-ButtonFooter/ButtonFooter.md

 });
 ```

-Now we can add the data-cy selector to the button attributes.
-While we are here, we can also add an `aria-label` because it will have a similar value as a freebie (Green 5).
-Here we can also add a `&nbsp;` a non-breaking space to have a space between the icon and the text for a nicer look.
+Now we can add the `data-cy` selector to the button attributes.
+While we are here, we can also add an `aria-label` because it will have a similar value as a freebie.
+Here we can also add a `&nbsp;` a non-breaking space to have a space between the icon and the text for a nicer look (Refactor 5).

 ```tsx
 // src/components/ButtonFooter.tsx